Virginia Estate Planning Lawyer Guides Arlington Parents in Making Guardianship Arrangements

 On the other hand, we advise parents of minor children to include provisions in their wills for the appointment of guardians of the person of their minor children.
 The following discussion deals with guardianship of the person of minors under Virginia law.

 Testamentary Appointment of Guardian of the Person of a Child

 Virginia law allows a parent to designate a person to serve as guardian of a minor child by including a provision in his or her will appointing that person to be the child’s guardian.
-If a parent dies after signing a will that appoints a guardian for a minor child, it will be necessary for the will to be filed in the circuit court and accepted by the court as the last will and testament.
+If a parent dies after signing a will that appoints a guardian for a minor child, it will be necessary for the will to be filed in the circuit court and accepted by the court as the Last Will and Testament of the deceased.
 The court’s acceptance of the will is referred to as the probate of the will.
 The person who is appointed guardian is required to accept the guardianship within six months after the will is probated.
-A person who accepts the guardianship within that period will be entitled to have legal custody of the minor child unless the minor child has a surviving parent who is a fit and proper person to have custody.
+An appointed person who accepts guardianship within that period will be entitled to have legal custody of the minor child unless the minor child has a surviving parent who is a fit and proper person to have custody.

 There is no reason to leave your children’s custody up to a Virginia court when you can choose a guardian for your minor children in a will.
 The decision of who should raise your children upon your death is not the type of decision that should be taken lightly.
 Any decision about selecting a guardian for minor children should be carefully considered and effectively implemented.

 Estate planning attorney James D. Fife has the knowledge to provide comprehensive advice regarding guardianships of minor children in the estate planning context.
 He also has the ability to prepare will provisions that will give effect to parents’ selections of guardians.